 - Stow-on-the-go system.

-Note, this already great pack has been redesigned and further improved in 2017.
+Note, this already great pack has been redesigned and further improved.
 Scroll down to see the summary of changes.

 Best place to buy

 - The best place regarding the price and shipping conditions is usually Amazon.
 This link should redirect you to your local Amazon store and you will save on shipping.